Daniel-W-Innes/SYSC4806-Project-Backend/README.md

 Front-End Repo: https://github.com/Daniel-W-Innes/SYSC4806-Project-Frontend <br/>
 Back-End Repo: https://github.com/Daniel-W-Innes/SYSC4806-Project-Backend <br/>

-## Deliverable 2:
+## Deliverable 3:
-For this deliverable, we have built a basic usable application.
+Application is now fully functional and deployed.
+Every use case was implemented.
 The back-end of the application is hosted on **TravisCI** and deployed on **Heroku**.
 To develop the application, we are using the framework Spring Boot on the back end and React Static for the front end.
-Note that the code for the front end is here: https://github.com/Daniel-W-Innes/SYSC4806-Project-Frontend

 ### Model
 In this application, we consider that to create surveys, a user must have an account.
 When the user creates an account, the user becomes a *Surveyor* and can create *Survey* objects.
 To fill surveys, users do not need accounts, they will be considered as a *Respondent*, but will remain anonymous.
 Surveys are composed of a list of *Question* objects.
 The most basic type of questions is long answer question.
-These are modeled with the *Question* class. *MultipleChoiceQuestion* are questions where the user must pick an option from a list.
+These are modeled with the *TextAnswerable* class. *MultipleChoiceQuestion* are questions where the user must pick an option from a list.
 These can also be used for True or False questions. *NumberQuestion* are questions where the user is asked to pick a number in a range.
 When users fill surveys, we create *Answer* objects to record their answers.
 Answers are associated with one particular *Question* and *Survey*. *TextAnswer* are used for long answer questions and multiple choice questions. *NumberAnswer* are used for number questions.
 Note that one *Question* has as many *Answer* associated to it as the number of people who answer the question.

 ![ModelUML](/docs/Models.png)